 Well hello there people with a penis, or people who just want to learn more about the penis!
 Have you ever heard of the frenulum?
 It’s okay, I hadn’t either until earlier this year.
 But if this is an area of you penis that you haven’t yet explored I HIGHLY recommend that you look into because if yours is even half as sensitive an erogenous zone as mine is… then you need to get on playing with that, stat!
+So, without further ado, let’s look at the what and how basics of frenulum stimulation!

 What the hell, and where the heck, is this “frenulum”?